IBT-learning/full-stack-software-engineering-nov-2024/0-getting-ready/install-these.md

 ## MacOS Homebrew

 Homebrew is a package manager for MacOS that lets you install tools directly from the Terminal.
-Once it's installed, it's generally easier to use Homebrew than to use a web browser and graphical installer app.
+Once it's installed, it's generally easier to use Homebrew than to use a web browser and graphical installer server.

 These instructions are for recent versions of MacOS (MacOS v10.14 Mojave or newer).
 If these do not work for you, we can assist you in installing the tools another way.